svc333/overview/crn.md

 ## resource-type, resource
 {: #resource-type-crn}

 The value of the `resource-type` and `resource` segments vary by service.
-A service is required to document their supported `resource types` and the format of the `resource` as part of their service metadata.
+A service is required to document their supported `resource types` segment and the format of the `resource` segment as part of their service metadata.

-As an example, an image in the customer receipts container in an Object Storage service can have a `resource-type` of  `object` and a `resource_ value` of `CustomerReceipts/clientdinner.png`.
+As an example, an image in the customer receipts container in an Object Storage service can have a `resource-type` segment of  `object` and a `resource` value of `CustomerReceipts/clientdinner.png`.

-The `resource-type` must be alphanumeric, lowercase, no spaces or special characters other than '-'.
-A service can decide that the `resource-type` is optional, in which case it would be left blank.
+The `resource-type` segment must be alphanumeric, lowercase, and no spaces or special characters other than '-'.
+A service can decide that the `resource-type` segment is optional, in which case it is left blank.

-## CRN Examples
+## CRN examples
 {: #crn_examples}

 The following is a list of CRN examples.